• HOME

 TWO KEY LAYMAN'S WORKING DEFINITIONS:

-Restating the first reality (as has been alluded): if our nation's voters do not take the logical (and existentially necessary) next evolutionary step in the way they "practice" democracy, a.k.a. engage in the process of self-governance (S-G)—especially and particularly in their NLEP—democracy as we know it (and presumably cherish) will perish.
+Restating the first reality: As has been alluded, if our nation's voters do not take the logical (and existentially necessary) next evolutionary step in the way they "practice" democracy, a.k.a. engage in the process of self-governance (S-G)—especially and particularly in their NLEP—democracy as we know it (and presumably cherish) will perish.

 Reality #3: Our intelligentsia are, literally, in a race against time.
-The next graphic is a reasonable, rational prediction of America's future income quintiles if our academic "experts" on the democratic process remain passive and mute while America's LOC and ROC voters continue keeping Congress overflowing with PAPs, i.e., largely well-meaning legislators for the most part—but who are also (by definition) so blatantly, shamelessly self-serving, politically ambitious, power-craving, and/or perks and privileges-addicted, they will say and do almost anything, no matter how unethical, to hang on to their House or Senate seats.
+The next graphic is a reasonable worst case prediction of America's future income quintiles if our academic "experts" on the democratic process remain passive and mute while America's LOC and ROC voters continue keeping Congress overflowing with PAPs, i.e., largely well-meaning legislators for the most part—but who are also (by definition) so blatantly, shamelessly self-serving, politically ambitious, power-craving, and/or perks and privileges-addicted, they will say and do almost anything, no matter how unethical, to hang on to their House or Senate seats.

 Typical tactics used by (many, most, all) PAPs that, layman's takeaway, the vast mainstream (VM) of America's voters would say qualify as moral/ethical transgressions: